 Also, chard microgreens are reported to lower blood pressure and help with digestion.

-Swiss chard microgreens contain vitamins A, B, C, E, and K, calcium, magnesium, potassium, iron, zinc.
-Want to Give Swiss Chard Microgreens a Try? |
+Swiss chard microgreens contain vitamins A, B, C, E, and K, calcium, magnesium, potassium, iron, and zinc.

 Click either of the photos of harvested Swiss chard microgreens below to buy seed from the Home Microgreens Store.